Gregory McCartney / Susanna Galbraith

 He was a member of the Void Curatorial Panel and is a former director of the Context Gallery, now CCA Derry/Londonderry.

-Susanna Galbraith is something of an editor, researcher, writer, maker or person who works ‘vaguely in the arts’.
+Susanna Galbraith is something of an editor, curator, researcher, writer, maker or person who works ‘vaguely in the arts’.
 She came on board with Abridged as an editorial assistant at seventeen.
 In the nearly-ten-years since she has been increasingly involved with the project and its evolutions, now playing the role of editor & project officer (or something) and probably isn’t going anywhere.
 Mostly, she researches and develops Abridged themes, writes the ‘editorial’ essays, and curates Abridged ‘Happenings’, as well as sharing the other editorial, curatorial and general muck-in jobs for the magazine and its various ghosts and tendrils.
 Susanna studied English at Trinity College Dublin and Art History at University of York.
 She is a past editor of Icarus, the Trinity Journal of Literary Translation and Eborakon.
 Her essays and poetry can be found in various publications including Abridged (of course), Cyphers, The Tangerine, The Lonely Crowd, The Penny Dreadful, The Pickled Body, York Literary Review, Belleville Park Pages, the HU, Her Other Language, A Magazine of Revolution?
 An Exploration of the Honest Ulsterman, and various other journals and zines.
 She also currently works with Source Photographic Review as Audience Development Officer and the Verbal Arts Centre as Literary Guide, and is supported by an Arts Council NI SIAP award for poetry.
 She lives in Belfast.

 Some of the things we’ve curated